 1. Give them responsibilities

-Give your children responsibilities, such as helping you cook dinner or taking care of a younger sibling.
+One easy way to foster self-confidence in children is to give them responsibilities.
+Try essential but straightforward tasks, things like helping you cook dinner or taking care of a younger sibling.

-Dr Marty Rossman conducted research to support this theory.
-He found that children who help out with household chores do better in school, and that they’re also more empathic and caring.
+Research by Dr. Marty Rossmann shows that children who help out with household chores do better in school and are more empathetic and caring.

 2. Share your own struggles with them

-They’ll start to accept challenges as normal and realise that nothing worth doing comes easily.
+Your children’s confidence will improve when they hear about your challenges.
+They’ll accept challenges as a normal part of life and know that nothing worth doing comes easily.

 3. Ask them for their opinion